 “Couldn’t tell at first who it was, who got hit, and of course I go running up there and realize that it’s my girlfriend.
 We didn’t go out that night expecting to get hit with a beer bottle,” Street said.

-The Johnson City Police Department received 46 calls from the Library during the five month span between March 1 and Aug.
+Updated numbers from The Johnson City Police Department records show 46 calls from the Library during the five month span between March 1 and Aug.
 8, Electric Cowboy’s 35, Capone’s 15 and Numan’s 71.
 Although Numan’s has the highest number of calls during this time frame Library clubgoers are still concerned.

 Despite concern from clubgoers, Johnson City Police Lt.
 Scotty Carrier isn’t overly concerned with The Library.

 “Like with any night club if you’ve got younger people with alcohol involved, especially now with ETSU coming back, you’re just going to have a propensity for a higher call volume,” Carrier said.
 He said he doesn’t believe there is anything that makes The Library an exceptionally bad place for police calls.